 All participants are highly encouraged to send their message via RF.
 Telnet (internet connection) should be reserved for beginners or amateurs with Technician licenses that do not have a nearby node within their frequency privileges.

-In addition to the weekly check in, stations may be asked to perform additional tasks which is aimed at improving the operators proficiency at using Winlink.
 The most important thing about this net is to learn and HAVE FUN!!!

 Thank you for visiting and I hope to see you on the log!